Bagan Archaeological Museum: History

 In 1901, the Governor General of India arrived in the Bagan region to prevent the destruction of ancient art works and ancient religious buildings.
 Emanuel Forchhammer, a professor of Pali at Rangoon College, was entrusted with the task of preserving it.
 In 1902, Taw Sein Ko, head of the Department of Inscriptions and Stones (now the Department of Archaeology), collected ancient stone inscriptions and artifacts from around Bagan.
-To display them, a small museum was built in 1903 to the north of the Ananda Temple, where ancient stone inscriptions were displayed.
+A small museum was built in 1903 to the north of the Ananda Temple, where ancient stone inscriptions were displayed.
 The museum was reconstructed in 1937-38.

-During World War II, the museum's artifacts were buried underground to preserve them from damage.
+During World War II, the museum's artifacts were buried underground to prevent them from being damaged.
 When Myanmar became independent, the Ministry of Culture started managing the museum.
 In 1952, the Ministry of Culture was established, which led efforts to unearth the artifacts.
 The new museum was opened in 1954.

 A new octagonal-shaped museum building was constructed in 1979.
 In 1995, the present-day four-storey building was established.
 The museum opened on 17 April 1998.
 At the time of the construction of the building, the previous octagonal museum was kept, and the office of the Department of Archeology next to it was dismantled.
 According to State media report, a total of 295,284 local and foreign travellers visited the Bagan Archaeological Museum in the 2018-2019 fiscal year.